ibm-cloud-docs/storage-scale/scale-cem.md

 ## Step 3 -  Configuration for CES integration and LDAP Authentication
 {: #config-ces-integration}

 Before configuring IBM Spectrum Scale with Cluster Export Services (CES) integration and enabling LDAP authentication for NFS services, it's essential to follow a series step.
-Following are the summarized high-level actions to guide you through this process:
+The following are the summarized high-level actions to guide you through this process:

 ### Before you begin
 {: #beforeyoubegin-ces-integration}